bcgsc/ntEdit/README.md

 It works by overriding the kmer absence verification stage of ntEdit, effectively testing every base position for possible alternate k kmers.
 At the moment, ntEdit only reports possible base substitutions (no indels), along with the number of supported kmers (the latter is NOT a proxy for read/kmer coverage).
 In our tests on simulated (C. elegans, H. sapiens) and experimental (GIAB, HG001/HG004), we find k52/k55 (-j 3 -- see below) to give the best performance.

 Caveats: Variations occurring within 2*k are not reported.
-Because kmers are shorter and have less context than reads and read pairs, kmer variations that occur within a genomic allele (intra allelic) may be reported.
+Because kmers are shorter and have less sequence context than reads and read pairs, kmer variations that occur within a genomic allele (intra allelic) may be reported.
 In order to minimize false discovery, we recommend using a secondary Bloom filter built with repeat kmers (see details on the -e Secondary Bloom filter option below).

 This option is provided as a convenience feature, implemented to do a quick and dirty variation detection analysis on large genomes.
 It is a basic presence/absence detector based on kmer subsets.
 For robust variant identification, we recommend statistically principled approaches.